Lucasplaygaemes/JNTD/README.md

 And the plugins parts are back, but this time isn't with good news, but i'm making a clean and revision, and unfortunetly with AI help, to debug the code.
 And i'm not having sucess yet haha.

 # Makefile!
-Theres now a make file where you don't need to compile every single file by hand.
-But currently it's not working properly.
+The make file compile and make every thing necessary to JNTD, a2 will be added in it.

 # Documentation!
 I'm going to add a new file, soon, called documentation.
 Why's that?
 Simple, the code is written by me, and i really want other people to contribuite on it, so i will make a documentation.
 So whoever want to add something, make it own plugin, Or anything like will be able because he can read the docs.
 I will need AI help to implement in the whole code, but i will revise it all by myself.
 Just forgot to say, the documentation will be in english too.